Godot pathfinding / 2026-07-08 / 16 min read

 The browser demo attached above is there because this concept is easier to trust when it moves.
 Drag the player and the field bends immediately; switch to greed or flee and the same grid starts answering a different AI question.

 The downloadable Godot mini project includes the shared solver and headless verification runner.
-The current receipt is dijkstra-maps-for-roguelike-ai-verification.json, generated from a Godot 4.7-stable run.
+The current receipt is dijkstra-maps-for-roguelike-ai-verification.json, generated from a Godot 4.7.1-stable run with all ten behavioral checks passing plus a clean extracted-package rerun bound to the exact ZIP.

 Frequently asked questions